top of page

 Several months ago, I went down the AI/GPT/LLM (Large Language Models) rabbit hole.
 My interests are three-fold:

-1. to develop personal fluency in the technology,
+1. To develop personal fluency in the technology,

-2. to understand the threats/opportunities the technology represents, and
+2. To understand the threats/opportunities the technology represents, and

-3. to begin formulating a set of tactics/strategy for our company.
+3. To begin formulating a set of tactics/strategy for our company.

 So far, here are my high-level conclusions: